Mechanized Analysis of Anselm's Modal Ontological Argument: Reconstructions of the Modal Ontological Argument

 \cite{Kane84} presents a version of the argument that uses a slightly more complex formulation of the first premise.
 The interpretation of $g$, the second premise, and the conclusion are the same as in Eder and Ramharter's version from the previous section.

 \begin{description}

 \item[Premise K1:] $\Box(g \supset \Box g)$.

 Kane reads this as ``Necessarily, if a perfect being exists, then necessarily a perfect being exists.''
-He states that Hartshorne and others assume that it follows from a principle he names \emph{N}: ``By definition, anything which is perfect is such that, if it exists, it exists necessarily,'' where ``the first $\Box$ in \texttt{K1} corresponds to the `by definition' of \emph{N}'' \cite[page 337]{Kane84}.
+He states that Hartshorne and others assume that it follows from a principle he names \emph{N} (not to be confused with the rule of necessitation): ``By definition, anything which is perfect is such that, if it exists, it exists necessarily,'' where ``the first $\Box$ in \texttt{K1} corresponds to the `by definition' of \emph{N}'' \cite[page 337]{Kane84}.

 \item[Premise K2:] $\Diamond g$ (i.e., God's existence is possible).

 \item[Conclusion KC:] $g$ (i.e., God exists in a classical sense).

 \end{description}